ddikman/headortails/README.md

     - `_state`; for objects that describe state
 - `state` layer
     - `_provider`; for riverpod providers
-        - `_notifier`; for riverpod notifiers, should be stored in provider file
+        - `_controller`; for riverpod notifiers, the reason is they "control" the state or value they notify

 ## Structure